 Israeli Passport for New Immigrants and Passport Renewal to Israelis Abroad

-New immigrants to Israel (in Hebrew called Olim) and Israelis that live abroad are eligible to hold an Israeli passport for new immigrants or foreign residents.
+New immigrants to Israel based on the Law of Return (Olim) and Israelis that live abroad are eligible to hold an Israeli passport.
 However, Israeli authorities oppose receipt of Israeli citizenship for the sole purposes of easier immigration to other foreign countries.

-There are those who have the right of Return and receive an Israeli passport but never become residents of Israel – making Aliyah solely to receive an Israeli passport for New Immigrants for use abroad.
-Therefore, renewing the passport for an immigrant who is an Israeli citizen only on paper and never made Israel his center of life – can encounter complications in the use and renewal of their Israel passport.
+There are those who have the right of Return and receive an Israeli passport but never become residents of Israel – making Aliyah solely to receive an Israeli passport for use abroad, having never made Israel their center of life – can encounter complications in the use and renewal of their Israel passport.

-The law offices of Cohen, Decker, Pex & Brosh specialize in matters of Aliyah and residency in Israel.
-In this article we will discuss the issue of quickly issuing a passport without the necessity of a long stay in Israel and renewing a passport to an Israeli who has moved to another country.
+Our law offices specialize in matters of Aliyah and residency in Israel.
+In this article we will discuss the issue of quickly issuing a passport for newly arrived immigrants and renewing a passport to an Israeli who has moved to another country.

 Lawyer Specializing in Israeli Passports to New Immigrants